 Training for Certified Medical Assistants

-Upon completion of an accredited medical assistant training program, you will become eligible for medical assistant certification.
-It is essential that you make sure a program will make you eligible for certification as employers are increasingly accepting only those who are certified.
-Certification as a Certified Medical Assistant (CMA) is offered by the Certifying Board of the American Association of Medical Assistants (AAMA) and by the Association of Medical Technologists (AMT), among others.
+Upon completing an accredited medical assistant training program, you will become eligible for medical assistant certification.
+It would be best to ensure a program will make you eligible for certification, as employers are increasingly accepting only certified ones.
+The Certifying Boards of the American Association of Medical Assistants (AAMA) and the Association of Medical Technologists (AMT) certify CMA programs.